 Having your home foreclosed on can be difficult and scary.
 Any financial catastrophe often leaves the person feeling humiliated and overwhelmed.
-Those emotional components can sometimes make people hide from the issue rather than acting early on.
+Those emotional components can sometimes make people hide from the issue rather than act early on.

 If you’re currently in danger of foreclosure, the first thing you want to do is research all the information you can.
 Acting now could help you get out of the situation before it’s too late to stop foreclosure.

-State by State Information on When It’s too Late to Stop Foreclosure
+State by State Information on When It’s Too Late to Stop Foreclosure

 Laws differ by state.
 It doesn’t help you to hear rumors or listen to people who have second or third-hand experiences with the process.
 First of all, they might have the facts wrong.
 Second, their lender may have a different set of rules than yours.
-It’s best to do your own research in the context of your unique situation.
+It’s best to do your own research in your unique situation.

 Here are a few examples:

-- Arizona – The law here allows borrowers to pay the balance of their missed payments and any fees to get current up until the last business day before the sale.
+- Arizona: The law here allows borrowers to pay the balance of their missed payments and any fees to get current up until the last business day before the sale.

-How to Stop Foreclosure
+How to Stop a Foreclosure

-There are a few ways that you can stop or delay foreclosure proceedings.
+There are a few ways you can stop or delay foreclosure proceedings.
 The best method will depend on what you’re trying to accomplish.
 For instance, if you want to keep the home and your credit intact, working with the lender may be the best way to go if possible.

 Here are some options:

-- Chapter 13 Bankruptcy – A Chapter 13 bankruptcy will allow you to restructure your debt and keep your home.
+- Chapter 13 Bankruptcy: A Chapter 13 bankruptcy will allow you to restructure your debt and keep your home.
 Filing for bankruptcy will also halt the foreclosure proceedings.

 The Best Way to Stop Foreclosure May Be to Sell the Property As-Is

-If foreclosure is a growing concern, selling your home quickly can mean the difference between losing it to the bank and walking away on your terms.
+If foreclosure is a growing concern, quickly selling your home can mean the difference between losing it to the bank and walking away on your terms.